 Lincoln Place was designed by architect Heth Wharton (who also designed Chase Knolls Apartments) and African American designer Ralph Vaughn; the Lincoln Place Garden Apartments complex exhibits many similar features to Chase Knolls in Sherman Oaks, these include Modern design elements and the organization of the structures around landscaped courtyards.
 Lincoln Place is much larger than Chase Knolls and was constructed as an FHA housing project.

 The threat to Lincoln Place first came to the attention of the Conservancy through our Modern Committee (ModCom) in 2001, when the previous owner initiated a renovation and redevelopment plan incompatible with the complex’s modernist design.

 The plans transformed into a full-scale demolition and redevelopment plan to build hundreds of market-rate condominiums, and ownership changed hands to Denver-based Aimco (Apartment and Investment Management Company), the nation’s largest apartment-holding company.

-The fight to save Lincoln Place evolved into an epic preservation battle with illegal demolitions, several lawsuits, and multiple hearings before the State Historic Preservation Commission (always with the same positive determination of historic significance).
+The fight to save Lincoln Place evolved into an epic preservation battle with illegal demolitions, several lawsuits, and multiple hearings before the State Historical Resources Commission (always with the same positive determination of historic significance).
 The site was nearly vacated in the intervening years.